Amol0296/VPMS/README.md

 # Vehicle Parking Management System

+Requirements:
+- Nodejs (latest version)
+- Postgres SQL
+- Angular (latest version)

-to run the application use following step:
+To run the application use following step:

 - Clone the repository
 - run the following commands to install all the dependacies in frontend and backend folder